bigpose/FRF-GCN-master/README.md

 # Training & Testing

-Train the model according to your needs by modifying the configuration file.Train and test the model with the following commands：
+Train the model according to your needs by modifying the configuration file.When training different forward fusion flow information, the selection of the targeted adjacency matrix only requires modifying lines **319-322** and the corresponding lines **356-358** in the `model/agcn_stc_sl.py` file.

+Train and test the model with the following commands：

 `python main.py --config ./config/nturgbd-cross-subject/train_joint_bone.yaml`